Haridas-V2/PowerShell-Scripts/README.md

 # PowerShell-Scripts
-Usefull PowerShell Scripts for System Engineers and Security Engineers
+This repository contains Useful PowerShell Scripts for System Engineers and Security Engineers